Exact Rheology of Uniform Shear Flow in a Gas of Inelastic and Rough Maxwell Particles: Introduction

 The most widely used model for a granular gas is the inelastic hard-sphere model (IHSM), where the grains are assumed to be perfectly smooth spheres colliding with a constant coefficient of normal restitution $\alpha$ \cite{BP04,G19}.
 A much more tractable alternative is the inelastic Maxwell model (IMM), in which the velocity-dependent collision rate is replaced by an effective mean-field constant \cite{BCG00}.
 This simplification has been widely exploited to obtain a variety of exact results within the IMM framework.
 However, both the IHSM and the IMM neglect the impact of surface roughness on the dynamical properties of granular gases.
 This limitation is overcome by the inelastic rough hard-sphere model (IRHSM), where, in addition to $\alpha$, a constant coefficient of tangential restitution $\beta$ is introduced \cite{JR85a}.

 In parallel with the simplification leading from the IHSM to the IMM, we have recently proposed the inelastic rough Maxwell model (IRMM) as a Maxwellian counterpart of the IRHSM.
+Again, the essential simplification is that the collision rate is replaced by an effective mean-field frequency, independent of the relative velocity.
+This property allows the collisional moments to be expressed exactly in terms of velocity moments of equal or lower degree.
 In a first work, we derived the exact expressions for the most relevant collisional moments \cite{KS22}, and in a second one we obtained the exact Navier--Stokes--Fourier (NSF) transport coefficients \cite{SK24}.

 It is well known that nonequilibrium steady states of granular gases are inherently non-Newtonian, so that the stress tensor $\Pi_{ij}$ may significantly deviate from its NSF form \cite{SGD04,G19}.
 From a theoretical viewpoint, the paradigmatic nonequilibrium state is the uniform (or simple) shear flow (USF).
 This state is characterized by a constant shear rate $\dot\gamma$ and a spatially uniform velocity distribution function in the Lagrangian frame, $f(\bV)$, where $\bV=\mathbf{v}-\dot\gamma y\mathbf{e}_x$ is the peculiar velocity.